kennethli319/kennethli319.github.io/index.md

 - Led the creation of a grammatical error correction system, adopting the Grammarly [Gector](https://github.com/grammarly/gector) model as the core structure.
 - Provided pivotal technical leadership in refining the grammatical error correction (GEC) system, orchestrating the seamless integration of rule-based and neural network-based methodologies to enhance system efficiency and performance.
-- Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system's capabilities.
+- (*Model quantization*) Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system's capabilities.
-- Explored providing reference material with LLM (MPT-7B) and RAG
+- (*LLM with RAG*) Explored providing reference material with LLM (MPT-7B) and RAG
 - Optimize model with in-domain-data and model architecture.

-#### Model quantization

-#### LLM with RAG

 ## TTS